ForgeSDLC

 4. Log the decision — record the outcome in your forge journal

-5. Continue work — the Versona round is done; return to Spark execution
+5. Continue work — the session is done; return to Spark execution

 Establish the Charge view

-Set up a simple Charge view showing: - Active Sparks (who/what is working on them) - Blocked Sparks (what decision is needed) - Pending Versona challenges (what is queued)
+Set up a simple Charge view showing: - Active Sparks (who/what is working on them) - Blocked Sparks (what decision is needed) - Pending Versona sessions (what is queued)

 Phase 3: Calibration (Weeks 4-6)

-Review your process against each Forge Principle.
+Review your process against the execution principles and lean tenets on Forge principles (full list) (and keep the four core trade-off rules—shape, flow, AI-first human-gated, compounding—in mind; see the blog).
 Remove anything that adds weight without preventing waste.
 Common removals:

 Expand discipline coverage